Jelc-sys/NNCV/README.md

 ## Project Structure
 The 'Final Assignment' folder contains all files relevant to the assignment:
+- README.md: Contains information on running the code, as well as the student's Codalab username and academic contact details
 - jobscript_slurm.sh: A file with training settings to be used by the Snellius supercomputer
 - main.sh: The final hyperparameter settings used to train the architecture submitted to the Codalab benchmarks
 - model.py: The architecture that was submitted to Codalab
 - process_data.py: The code to preprocess data from the Cityscapes dataset
 - train.py: The code run to train the model and log relevant training data to WandB